dennispr/WorkToDo/README.md

 # !PBS Kids
 * SOW due tomorrow
-* Ask for clarification over prototype
-* Wait for feedback for - https://drive.google.com/drive/folders/1XXtjwUyA6aNpPAckky3-TmR9mDJUJmQg
+* placeholder for docs HERE

 # Field day
 * walk through with Charlie
 * wait for sow from David
 * work on gdd

-# hiring another person
-* arrive at work
-* send notes.
+# New Hire
+* set up 1:1s for Remy

 # Privo
 * Docs, fill out and respond?